-- Shop around – make sure you get the best rate by comparing lenders’ APRC (annual percentage rate of charge), the duration of the loan and the total amount you’d have to pay back, and
+- shop around – make sure you get the best rate by comparing lenders’ APRC (annual percentage rate of charge), the duration of the loan and the total amount you’d have to pay back

-When the lender makes you an offer, they will have to give you an adequate explanation of the loan’s essential features.
-They will also have to give you a personalised document that:
+When the lender makes you an offer, they will have to give you an explanation of the loan’s essential features.

-- summarises these features including any fees, the APRC and changes to your monthly repayments if the interest rates rise beyond a particular point
+- summarises features including any fees, the APRC and changes to your monthly repayments if the interest rates rise beyond a particular point.

-It’s a good idea to take advantage of this time to not only think about the offer you’ve received, but to also compare it to other loans.
-Rushing to accept an offer could result in you in missing out on a more attractive loan elsewhere.
+It’s a good idea to take advantage of this time to not only think about the offer you’ve received but to also compare it to other loans.

 The risks and alternatives

-If you need to borrow a small amount of money you are better off going for an unsecured product such as a personal loan.
+If you need to borrow a small amount of money you’re better off going for an unsecured product such as a personal loan.

-If you don’t have a large early repayment charge on your mortgage and you have some equity in your home and your circumstances haven’t changed, you’ll almost certainly be better off remortgaging or taking out a further advance from the same lender.
+If you don’t have a large early repayment charge on your mortgage, you have some equity in your home and your circumstances haven’t changed, you’ll probably be better off remortgaging or taking out a further advance from the same lender.